-Back in April, I had the opportunity to attend a SANS course in London, more precisely, SANS 504: Hacker Tools, Techniques, and Incident Handling.
+Back in April, I had the opportunity to attend a SANS course in London.
+More precisely, SANS 504: Hacker Tools, Techniques, and Incident Handling.
 The course ran from April 7th to April 12th, and those six days were intense, exciting, and surprisingly fun in ways I didn’t expect.
-I’ll try to share my personal experience with the course, the environment, and my journey till to the exam day, adding a few hopefully useful tips on how I prepared for the certification.
+I’ll try to share my personal experience with the course, the environment, and my journey through to exam day, hopefully adding a few useful tips on how I prepared for the certification.

 One of the best things about the SANS experience is that it doesn’t stop when the daily classes end.
 Over the week, I had the chance to join a bunch of evening events.
-There were two evening talks hosted by SANS instructors: one was about AI and how to jailbreaking it, the other one on quantum cryptography.
+There were two evening talks hosted by SANS instructors: one was about AI and how to jailbreak it, while the other was on quantum cryptography.
 I’m not deeply into either field but these sessions were a great excuse to meet other attendees and casually bond over shared curiosity.
-Then came the Social Night, basically a break midweek where we all met up at a local pub.
-It was the perfect setting to relax, talk and meet people from other courses.
-The funny part was a lucky wheel with some surprisingly “cool” prizes that gifted me a bluetooth speaker.

 But the real action?
 That was during the CTFs…